testpress/drm-video-processing/README.md

 4. Visit [http://localhost:8000/index.html](http://localhost:8000/index.html) in your web browser.

 You should now be able to play the video using the configured DRM settings and the provided license URL.
 If any issues occur, ensure that the MPD file path and license URL are correctly set in the `index.html` file.
-The `get_license_url.py` script internally calls two methods, `get_encoded_content_data` and `generate_signature`, both of which are required to generate the license URL.
-Ensure you've run these steps before generating the license URL.